Dental insurance

 Dental insurance is a form of health insurance designed to pay a portion of the costs associated with dental care.

 American dental insurance

 The American Dental Association has lobbied against the US government providing dental insurance coverage for all Medicare recipients.

 In the US, two-thirds of dentists do not accept dental insurance through Medicaid.
-Medicaid covers both basic and emergency dental care for children while it only covers emergency care for adult Medicaid recipients.

 Indemnity Dental Insurance Plan

 With indemnity dental plans, the insurance company generally pays the dentist a percentage of the cost of services.
 Restrictions may include the co-payment requirements, waiting period, stated deductible, annual limitations, graduated percentage scales based on the type of procedure, and the length of time that the policy has been owned.

 Dental Health Maintenance Organization (DHMO)

 Dental Health Maintenance Organization plans entail dentists contracting with a dental insurance company that dentists agree to accept an insurance fee schedule and give their customers a reduced cost for services as an In-Network Provider.
-Many DHMO insurance plans have little or no waiting periods and no annual maximum benefit limitations, while covering major the United States, Participating Provider Network or PPO, also referred to as Preferred Provider Organization, is an organization governed by medical doctors, hospitals, other health centers, and medical care providers.
+Many DHMO insurance plans have little or no waiting periods and no annual maximum benefit limitations, while covering major the United States, Participating Provider Network or PPO, also referred to as a Preferred Provider Organization, is an organization that contracts with healthcare providers to offer services at negotiated rates.
+The Preferred Provider Organization (PPO) model allows patients to receive care from both in-network and out-of-network providers.
 This organization has an agreement with an insurer or the third party administrator to provide health insurance to the people associated with their client at reduced or low rates.
 Participating Provider Network plan may work similar to a DHMO while using an In-Network facility.
 However, a PPO allows Out-of-Network or Non-Participating Providers to be used for service.
 Any difference of fees will become the financial responsibility of the patient, unless otherwise specified.